Everything You Need to Begin Using SAFe CoPilot Right Now

 We’ve updated many of our resources to new SAFe 6.0 guidance and language.
 These are in their applicable sections and on the SAFe Toolkits page under the Practice dropdown.

-An example of an updated asset
+An example of an updated SAFe 6.0 resource - the Facilitator's Guide to SAFe

 Why join SAFe® Studio?